MIDNIGHT COMMANDER / MC TUTORIAL

 Remember to save when you are done.

-it will first assume you are actioning to the opposite directory, giving you the option to change the destination.
+Files and directories can be moved, copied, deleted and the contents viewed easily through the F keys - always refer to the options list underneath.
+If you are moving or copying files, it will first assume you are actioning to the opposite directory, giving you the option to change the destination.

 In the directory panels, select single files simply by arrowing to them, and select multiple files by using Insert key to highlight – and Insert again on any file to unselect.

 There are two 'file' menus.
 The top one - F9 - is for accessing operations such as changing permissions or ownership, linking and symlinking.
 The 'file user' menu from the bottom bar - F2 - deals mostly with zipping and extracting files and subdirectories, and also for opening the man page.

 Advanced Directory Operations